avery-pierce/averypierce.me/guinea_pig_care/index.markdown

 2. **Free & clear detergent only**.
 The guinea pigs are sensitive to the perfumes and dyes used in most typical detergents.
 3. **Low heat dry only**.
 You can also air dry, if you prefer.

 After you do your daily cleaning, I recommend taking the lining outside to whip off any stubborn hay, hair, or droppings.
-Keep whipping it until no more hair or hay shakes off (alternatively, you can vaccuum it off).
+Keep whipping it until no more hair or hay shakes off (alternatively, you can vacuum it off).
 After that's done, you can toss it in the washing machine.

 ## Contact